 Category name in the API: |

 Finding description: An egress deny rule is not set on a firewall.
 Egress deny rules should be set to block unwanted outbound traffic.
-This finding isn't available for project-level activations.
+For project-level activations of the Security Command Center Premium tier, this finding is available only if the Standard tier is enabled in the parent organization.
 Pricing tier: Premium

 Supported assets |